bbatsov/batsov.com/_posts/2024-02-26-emacs-dead-and-loving-it.md

 schism with XEmacs[^1] and a lot of people felt that the project might be near the end of its long and storied history.
-I recall the Emacs development wasn't moving particularly fast at the time, modern text editors and IDEs (e.g. TextMate and Eclipse) were on the rise, and there were quite a few article proclaiming the death of Emacs.
+I recall the Emacs development wasn't moving particularly fast at the time, modern text editors and IDEs (e.g. TextMate and Eclipse) were on the rise, and there were quite a few articles proclaiming the death of Emacs.
 Yet Emacs is still here 19 years later and some of the editors and IDEs that were popular in 2005 are not.
 This year Emacs will turn 48 years, which is an amazing achievement for any piece of software!

-Last week another [thread on Emacs's death](https://www.reddit.com/r/emacs/comments/1avn7ox/is_emacs_dying/) created some ripples in the Emacs community.
+Last week another [Reddit thread on Emacs's death](https://www.reddit.com/r/emacs/comments/1avn7ox/is_emacs_dying/) created some ripples in the Emacs community.
 I didn't even read it, because it's always more or less the same:

 - Emacs is too complicated (different) for people used to "modern" editors
 - Emacs is not as popular as X, Y and Z
+- Emacs is not as fast as X, Y and Z in some context
 - Emacs is old, so it's probably (technologically) outdated
 - Lisp sucks, let's just use JavaScript everywhere